 Results:

 We observed that PP-TGRL primed a distinct pro- or anti-atherogenic response marked by increase or decrease of VCAM-1 expression from baseline TNF-alpha.
 Table 2 summarizes the correlation coefficients of the serum biomarkers with the %change of VCAM-1 expression.
 Particularly the change in VCAM-1 expression correlated with PP-TG, change in triglycerides in response to the meal (b), Chol:HDL-C (d) and TG:HDL-C ratios (c) (Figure1).
 Additionally the VCAM-1 expression was higher in subjects with Chol:HDL-C and TG:HDL-C ratio of ratio of 4 or higher.
-There were no correlations to ICAM-1 expression.
+In contrast ICAM-1 expression did not correlate with any of these biomarkers.

 Table 2: Correlation of subject characteristics and TGRL induced VCAM-1 expression